 Knowing how to find bankruptcies on public records can be beneficial for a number of reasons, especially when learning how to search for public records, bankruptcies free.

 Since bankruptcies are filed in federal court, a record of the case is available for lookup on the PACER system.
-But, with a little digging, anyone can learn where to perform a bankruptcy free search, namely in the local news and by getting a free credit report.
+But, with a little digging, anyone can learn where to perform a free bankruptcy search, namely in the local news and by getting a free credit report.

 The following guide provides detailed information on how to find bankruptcies on public records, where exactly to look for the free methods and those that may have small charges associated with them, and how each state deals with financial court records.

-How to Look Up Bankruptcies for Free
+How To Look Up Bankruptcies for Free

 The ‘free’ methods for finding bankruptcies are limited, but that doesn’t mean they don’t exist.

-At least two ways allow anyone to lookup bankruptcies for free:
+At least two ways allow anyone to look up bankruptcies for free:

-• Run A Free Credit Report
+- Run A Free Credit Report

-• Check Local News Outlets
+- Check Local News Outlets

 However, when looking up other bankruptcies, the free method involves searching local news outlets.
 Many towns and municipalities post bankruptcies on a daily basis.
 To conduct the search, follow these steps: